Australian Army Cadets: Nathan Francis (13 years old)

 In 2007, a Scotch College Cadet Unit cadet, Nathan Francis, died from an anaphylactic reaction to a combat ration pack, resulting in this particular type of rations being withdrawn from use.
 The cadet's death was caused by significant delays in the administration of an epinephrine autoinjector.
 Cadets with special dietary requirements are now issued specifically designed and cleared ration packs, and no nuts are permitted on cadet activities.

 Clare Francis Stokes (18 years old)

 Cadet Under Officer (CUO) Clare Francis Stokes, a NQLD BDE cadet was killed by decapitation on the 20th June 1997 during transport on a cadet activity at Bulimba Station.
 The overloaded, unroadworthy Toyota Landcruiser on which they were travelling overturned on a sandy road, carrying 16 people - 14 sitting on their packs in the tray.
 5 other cadets were non fatally injured in the incident.
-Three people were charged with manslaughter following the seven month inquiry into her death.
-The ADF denied responsibility for the event.
+Three people were charged with manslaughter following the seven month inquiry into her death, with the Australian Defence Force denying any responsibility.

+In 1999, AAC personnel were officially included in the OHS Act 1991, designated as employees of the Australian Government, and subsequently under the jurisdiction of federal Health and Safety practices.